-She had a good contact within the Dallas Police Department, who gave her a copy of the original police log that chronicled the minute-by-minute activities of the department on the day of the assassination, as shown in the radio communications.
+She had a good contact within the Dallas Police Department, who gave her a copy of the original police log that chronicled the minute-by-minute activities of the department on the day of the assassination. .
 This allowed her to report that the first reaction of Chief Jesse Curry to the shots in Dealey Plaza was: “Get a man on top of the overpass and see what happened up there.”
 Kilgallen noted that he lied when he told reporters the next day that he initially thought the shots were fired from the Texas School Book Depository.

 Dorothy challenged the credibility of Howard Brennan (who supposedly gave police a description of the shooter).
 She wrote articles about how important witnesses had been intimidated by the Dallas police or FBI.

 On September 25, 1964, Kilgallen ran an interview with one of the witnesses to the shooting of Officer Tippit whom the Warren Commission never questioned.
 Clemons told Kilgallen that she saw two men running from the scene, neither of whom fit Oswald’s description.
-Dorothy also approached one of Jack Ruby’s lawyers, Joe Tonahill.
+Dorothy also approached one of Jack Ruby’s lawyers, Joe Tonahill to get his client to agree to an interview.
 Surprisingly, Ruby agreed to talk with her.
 Some have speculated that Ruby wouldn’t have told her anything important, but Tonahill strongly disagrees.
 “This interview with her was a very significant point in his classless life,” Tonahill asserts.
-He affirmed that Ruby “cooperated with her in every way that he could, and told her the truth as he understood it.
-It was just a very agreeable conversation between them.
+He affirmed that Ruby “cooperated with her in every way that he could, and told her the truth as he understood it to be.
+It was a very agreeable conversation between them.
 I just can’t understand people doubting the sincerity of that interview.”

 The attorney, who observed the two in conversation, said that “I don’t think there was any doubt about it, Jack was highly impressed with Dorothy Kilgallen.
 Of all the writers that were down there during the Ruby trial — about 400 from all over the world — she probably was the one that to him, was the most significant.”

-One of the biggest scoops of Kilgallen’s career came when she obtained the 102-page transcript of Ruby’s testimony to the Warren Commission.
-Readers were shocked at the hopelessly inept questioning of Ruby by Chief Justice Warren, and by Warren’s failure to follow-up on the leads Ruby was feeding him.
-Attorney Melvin Belli called Dorothy’s scoop “the ruin of the Warren Commission.”
+But all that changed after the Ruby interview, She claimed that to be one of the biggest scoops of her career, in additional tomobtaining the 102-page transcript of Ruby’s testimony to the Warren Commission.
+Kilgallen was shocked at the hopelessly inept questioning of Ruby by Chief Justice Warren, and by Warren’s failure to follow-up on the leads Ruby was feeding him.
+Famed Attorney Melvin Belli called Dorothy’s scoop “the ruin of the Warren Commission.”

 Kilgallen claimed to have extremely relevant information gleaned from her private interview with Jack Ruby that could stop the presses.
 She told no one, save for her husband, and kept notes with her at all times.
 As stated earlier, everyone believed she was saving the news for an upcoming book, bound to be a blockbuster.